meilisearch/documentation/guides/advanced_guides/settings.md

 Suppose you have an e-commerce dataset.
 For an index that contains information about jackets, you may have several identical items in different variations (color or size).

-In the following example, you have 2 documents that contain the same jacket.
+As shown below, you have 2 documents that contain the same jacket.
 One of the jackets is brown and the other one is black.
 You may want to ignore the different colors of an item.
-If you set `product_id` as a `distinctAttribute` and search `Lee leather jacket`, only one of the two documents will be returned.
+To do so, you can set `product_id` as a `distinctAttribute`.

 ```json
 [